ericwbailey/ericwbailey.website/source/published/thoughts-on-embedding-alternative-text-metadata-into-images.md

 These are both important pieces of context someone needs to know, as it will affect how they **interpret, think about, and communicate to others** about the image.

-This is an easy request to consider through the lens of critical information—say world governments sharing vital crisis-related information on social media via images or [a horrifying, ongoing genocide](https://disabilityvisibilityproject.com/2024/03/03/alttextpalestine-showing-solidarity-by-creating-access/).
+This is an easy request to consider through the lens of critical information—say world governments sharing vital crisis-related information on social media via infographics, or [a horrifying, ongoing genocide](https://disabilityvisibilityproject.com/2024/03/03/alttextpalestine-showing-solidarity-by-creating-access/).

 Critical government communications are important, but it’s also good to remember **the human aspect at the center of all this**.
 Even images shared for fun deserve someone being able to confidently know their content and speak to it without fear of misrepresentation.